jayvolr/PodcastApp/README.md

 # PodcastApp
-Testing out the itunes api to see how easily I could make a web-based podcast manager
+Testing out podcast apis to see how easily I could make a web-based podcast manager